rachaelbabister/blush-bakes-blog/README.md

 - Google Image Search - to find images for the recipes.
 - Google Dev Tools - to troubleshoot, test and solve issues with any styling.
 - Heroku - for hosting and deployment of the site.
+- JSHint - to check JavaScript files for bugs.
 - Lighthouse - to test the accessibility of the site.
 - Lucid - to create my Data Models.
 - Photoshop 2023 - to optimise images for the website.